 Transfer Student Admission

 If you are considering transferring to Houston Baptist University, you are in good company.
 Each year, transfer students make up a large percentage of our entering class.
-They come for many reasons: the quality of our academic programs, our class size and student-to-faculty ratio, the welcoming Christian environment in which to learn, and our location in southwest Texas.
+They come for many reasons: the quality of our academic programs, our small class sizes and low student-to-faculty ratio, the welcoming Christian environment and our location in southeast Texas.

 - Course Equivalency Guide